Move Forward With Confidence With The Help Of A Columbus Divorce Attorney

 Is trial the only option?

-However, if the parties move on, they will have a full evidentiary trial where they present evidence on all disputes.
-These issues could range from every issue which could possibly be before the court, to the submission of just one issue, such as custody, or the valuation of marital interest in a particular asset such as a family business or medical practice.
-It is critical to obtain experienced legal advice when making a decision as to settle or move to trial.
+In the event the couple proceeds to a divorce, they will have a full evidentiary trial where they present evidence on all of their disputes.
+These issues could range from every issue that could possibly be before the court to the submission of just one issue, such as custody, or the valuation of marital interest in a particular asset such as a family business or medical practice.
+It is critical to obtain experienced legal advice when making a decision to settle or move forward to a trial.

 Do Ohio family law judges take fault into account during divorce proceedings?